Search programs

 Step 1: Choose your area of study

-First, determine, based on your undergraduate education and professional experience, whether you need an RN-to-MSN, BSN-to-MSN, or Direct-Entry MSN program.
+For aspiring nurse practitioners, it’s essential to determine whether you need an RN-to-MSN, BSN-to-MSN, or Direct-Entry MSN program based on your undergraduate education and professional experience.
 This clarification focuses your search on schools that offer the type of program you need.
 Also, consider your specialization options so you can seek programs that include courses in that area.

 If you haven’t already, confirm the licensure requirements for the state where you plan to practice.
 Each state has its own educational requirements for licensure, and attending an ineligible program can negatively impact a student’s ability to get licensed.